steinbrennerlab/blast-align-tree/README.md

 ![](ACO-tree-3.png)

+The -n option is especially helpful to generate fasta files of a tree subset.
+Sequences are listed in the fasta file in the same order as the tree. visualize-tree.R uses TrimAl to remove blank-only columns from the fasta file.
+This can give a quick view of important differences between sequences, for example the active site of ACOs is shown below using AliView

-## Re-run the search
+## Organize the query subfolder before re-running the search
-You may want to change the search.
-The scripts create a subfolder with the query conditions -- drag all contents to this subfolder, or use the bash command
+You will likely want to change the original search conditions for the same query sequence.
+Since the blast output files populate a main folder named after the query, you need to clear out this folder before re-running the script.
+The scripts automatically create a subfolder with the query conditions, so you can drag all contents to this subfolder, or use the bash command below.
 ```
 find "AT2G19590.1/" -mindepth 1 -maxdepth 1 ! -name "AT2G19590.1_TAIR10cds.fa_15_Pvul218cds.fa_15_Vung469cds.fa_15" -exec mv {} "AT2G19590.1/AT2G19590.1_TAIR10cds.fa_15_Pvul218cds.fa_15_Vung469cds.fa_15" \;
 ```
+(Note that as of this version, the visualize-tree R script relies on the files in the query folder, not the option-specific subfolder, so you can't re-visualize the tree for an old set of query options once you move these files into the subfolder.)

 Now you can rerun the original script and change the argument values.
 For example, the code below will instead find 50 homologs from Arabidopsis only, rather than 15 hits from each of 3 genomes.
 ```
 bash tblastn-align-tree.sh -q AT2G19590.1 -qdbs TAIR10cds.fa -n 50 -dbs TAIR10cds.fa -hdr gene:
 ```

 ## Use BLASTP or PSI-BLAST instead of TBLASTN
 You can run the pipeline against protein databases with a modified version of the script.
-The code below will pull 11 NIMIN-1 homologs from Arabidopsis thaliana and Nicotiana benthamiana proteomes
+The code below will pull 10 NIMIN-1 homologs from Arabidopsis thaliana and Nicotiana benthamiana proteomes
 ```
-bash blastp-align-tree.sh -q AT1G02450.1 -qdbs TAIR10cds.fa -n 11 11 -dbs TAIR10protein.fa Niben261_genome.annotation.proteins.fasta -hdr gene: id
+bash blastp-align-tree.sh -q AT1G02450.1 -qdbs TAIR10protein.fa -n 10 10 -dbs TAIR10protein.fa Niben261_genome.annotation.proteins.fasta -hdr gene: id
 ```

 psi-blast version:
 ```
-bash psiblast-align-tree.sh -q AT1G02450.1 -qdbs TAIR10cds.fa -n 11 11 -dbs TAIR10protein.fa Niben261_genome.annotation.proteins.fasta -hdr gene: id
+bash psiblast-align-tree.sh -q AT1G02450.1 -qdbs TAIR10cds.fa -n 10 10 -dbs TAIR10protein.fa Niben261_genome.annotation.proteins.fasta -hdr gene: id
 ```

 ## Multiple queries